rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH6.md

 # Chapter 6 : Unions

-Dsjoint unions, also called *tagged unions, variant records,* or *algebraic data types*, are an important part of the OCaml type system.
+Disjoint unions, also called *tagged unions, variant records,* or *algebraic data types*, are an important part of the OCaml type system.
 A **disjoint union**, or union for short, represents the union of several different types, where each of the parts is given an unique, explicit name.

 OCaml allows the definition of *exact* and *open* union types.
 The following syntax is used for an exact union type: